mne-tools/mne-rsa/paper/paper.md

 The scope of MNE-RSA is to to add RSA capabilities to MNE-Python and as such is geared towards users who are analyzing EEG/MEG data in Python.
 It provides a streamlined user experience for the most common use cases in this domain.

-For users of MATLAB toolboxes such as FieldTrip (https://www.fieldtriptoolbox.org), Brainstorm (https://neuroimage.usc.edu/brainstorm) or EEGLab (https://sccn.ucsd.edu/eeglab), the original RSA-toolbox (https://github.com/rsagroup/rsatoolbox_matlab) may be a good choice.
+For users of MATLAB toolboxes such as [FieldTrip](https://www.fieldtriptoolbox.org), [Brainstorm](https://neuroimage.usc.edu/brainstorm) or [EEGLab](https://sccn.ucsd.edu/eeglab), the original [RSA-toolbox](https://github.com/rsagroup/rsatoolbox_matlab) may be a good choice.
-The original RSA-toolbox was implemented in MATLAB, although the third iteration now implemented in python [@Bosch2025].
+The original RSA-toolbox was implemented in MATLAB, although the third iteration now implemented in Python [@Bosch2025].
 While its focus is mostly on fMRI analysis, the RSA-toolbox aims for a broad implementation of everything related to RSA and its documentation includes an MEG demo.

-A python package worth mentioning is PyMVPA [@Hanke2009], which implements a wide array of machine learning methods, including an RSA variant where RDMs are created using decoding performance as distance metric.
+A Python package worth mentioning is PyMVPA [@Hanke2009], which implements a wide array of machine learning methods, including an RSA variant where RDMs are created using decoding performance as distance metric.
 While it is possible to use it for EEG and MEG analysis, it mostly focuses on fMRI.